This article is for users with the following questions:

 What is the best free cloning software?

-You can use the free trial EaseUS disk cloning to help you clone disk or partition.
-It can easily upgrade your hard drive from the old disk to a new one or clone MBR disk to GPT disk or GPT disk to MBR.
+You can use the free trial EaseUS disk cloning to help you clone a disk or partition.
+It can easily upgrade your hard drive from the old disk to a new one or clone the MBR disk to a GPT disk or GPT disk to MBR.